neti24/terraform-zero-to-hero/Day-2/07-tfvars.md

 2. Create one or more `.tfvars` files, each containing specific values for those input variables.

+3. When terraform command like terraform apply is run it will apply the values in .tfvars file to the variables created.
+If default value there in .tf files. it will replace those values.
+If default value not present in .tf file, it will apply value mentioned in .tfvars.

-3. When running Terraform commands (e.g., terraform apply, terraform plan), you can specify which .tfvars file(s) to use with the -var-file option:
+4. When running Terraform commands (e.g., terraform apply, terraform plan), you can specify which .tfvars file(s) to use with the -var-file option:

 ```
 terraform apply -var-file=dev.tfvars
 ```
+If -var-file option not used with the command, terraform.tfvars is used as default file.

 By using `.tfvars` files, you can keep your Terraform code more generic and flexible while tailoring configurations to different scenarios and environments.